About The Park

 Recovering these important lands with skill and purpose, and preparing to develop them, required all of the competence that could be marshalled.
 To meet these challenges, the team partnered with world-renowned architectural and park planning group Sasaki.
 The Boston-based firm put our vision into reality, designing a unique space that will provide opportunities for all Lakelanders.

 Contamination remediation site work began in April 2019, unearthing the ecological impacts of the railroad’s steam and coal era’s transition to diesel locomotives.
 Each era from railroad’s history had contributed a unique footprint.
-In 2021, Bonnet Springs Park will open its doors for the community to experience a world-class park on a beautiful, flourishing property within walking distance of Downtown Lakeland.
+Bonnet Springs Park will open its doors for the community to experience a world-class park on a beautiful, flourishing property within walking distance of Downtown Lakeland.
 Ambitious in scale, Bonnet Springs Park will present natural beauty and a wide array of activities that invite visitors to “Escape.
 Engage.
 Explore.”